thomasekdahlN/jeti/README.md

 Thinking of implementing:
 - Warning if you try to shutdown turbine while it is too hot (if possible to implement)
 - Sound volume control connected to warnings and critical alarms
+- How to handle suddenly unavailable sensors (telemetry lost or ECu without power)
+- Any alarms that should be enabled even when shut down?

 #Help needed:
 - Translation